Balance (band): Biography

 In addition to Castro, original members included guitarist Bob Kulick and arranger/keyboardist Doug Katsaros.
 The trio recorded their self-titled debut album with session musicians, one of whom, drummer Andy Newmark also co-wrote one of the songs on the album and was apparently an official member of the band at one point.
 Newmark was later replaced by Gregg Gerson, who departed soon thereafter to play with Billy Idol.
 Prior to recording their follow-up album, Balance added the rhythm section of drummer Chuck Burgi (ex-Brand X) and bassist Dennis Feldman (ex-Speedway Blvd.) to the lineup.

 The group's most noteworthy release was 1981's "Breaking Away" from their eponymous debut album which reached No. 133 on the Billboard 200.
-The song peaked at No. 22 on the Billboard Hot 100 singles chart.
-The album's follow-up single, "Falling in Love", peaked at No. 58.
-The band failed to ever reach the Hot 100 charts again.
+The song peaked at No. 22 on the Billboard Hot 100 singles chart in the US, and also hit the top 40 in Canada, peaking at No. 35 in RPM.
+The album's follow-up single, "Falling in Love", peaked at No. 58 in the US.
+The band failed to reach the Hot 100 chart again.

-In early 1982, Balance entered The Power Station in New York, now Avatar Studios, to produce their sophomore album, In For The Count, with Tony Bongiovi, a cousin of Jon Bon Jovi, engineering and co-producing.
+In early 1982, Balance entered The Power Station in New York to produce their sophomore album, In For The Count, with Tony Bongiovi, a cousin of Jon Bon Jovi, engineering and co-producing.
 After a massive house cleaning on so-called 'Black Friday', when 200 staffers at CBS, Epic and Portrait were let go, Balance would lose their supporters at the label and In For The Count became a direct casualty of the turnover.